Salient Object Detection: A Survey: Discussions

-Some other remaining questions include: how many (salient) objects are necessarily to represent a scene?
-Will map smoothing change the scores and model ranking?
-How is salient object detection different from other fields?
-What is the best way to tackle the center bias (due to photographer bias) in model evaluation?
-A collaborative engagement with other related fields such as visual attention, computer graphics, scene labeling and categorization, general segmentation, and object recognition can help to answer these questions and situate the field better.
+Some remaining questions include: how many (salient) objects are necessarily to represent a scene? does map smoothing affect the scores and model ranking? how is salient object detection different from other fields? what is the best way to tackle the center bias in model evaluation? and what is the remaining gap between models and humans?
+A collaborative engagement with other related fields such as saliency for fixation prediction, scene labeling and categorization, semantic segmentation, object detection, and object recognition can help answer these questions, situate the field better, and identify future directions.